 Her Last ProjectAn extraordinary woman dedicates the last months of her life to educating others about dying with dignity and meaning.
-COMING SOON
+NOW STREAMING ON CBC GEM

 Her Last Project is the extraordinary story of Dr. Shelly Sarwal, a physician from Halifax.
 Diagnosed with the incurable disorder multiple system atrophy, Sarwal chose to receive medical assistance in dying (MAID), legalized in 2016, and become an organ donor.

 As the first person in Nova Scotia to undergo this often complicated medical journey, she dedicated the short time she had left to educating health professionals and the general public about being in control of your death and creating a meaningful legacy through organ donation.

 Cameras documented the process, from Sarwal meeting with doctors and having her organs assessed to celebrating her life with loved ones.
 After saying goodbye to her closest friends with toast and tea, she died peacefully, with her husband at her side.
 Sarwal’s organ donation saved three lives, and she donated her brain to research.